Kewzyy/web-sensors-project/README.md

 ### 0. Sensor Data: Fill data
+    * !
+Use /filldb route only ONCE to fill db with sensor data !
     * [192.168.99.100:9000] replace with your localhost
     * Use JSONView Chrome extension
     * Fill database with sensor data : http://192.168.99.100:9000/filldb